imCodePartnerAB/iVIS/docs/sdk/routines/tokens_flow.rst

     If user not logged in, filter intercept access to protected resources by error thrown:

-    1. org.springframework.security.oauth2.common.exceptions.UnauthorizedUserException with message Token isn't good.
+    1. org.springframework.security.oauth2.common.exceptions.UnauthorizedUserException with message "Token isn't good".
-    2. org.springframework.security.access.AccessDeniedException Token is good, but roles aren't.
+    2. org.springframework.security.access.AccessDeniedException with message "Token is good, but roles aren't".